📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Results and Impact We have created a number of curated portals on our blog / website to help readers access our information organised by topic, and to increase usefulness for calendar events.
 This also lets us re-surface older posts by linking them together thematically with others, into a single themed page (which we can share on Twitter, in addition to individual posts).

-We are explicitly creating diversity portals as part of our diversity programme.
+We have explicitly created a wide range of diversity portals as part of our diversity programme.
+These are all linked from an over-arching diversity portal.

 The full set of portals created during the project are listed individually below, also found here https://cs4fn.blog/portals/